sha2nkt/deco/README.md

 </ol>

 All the checkpoints have been downloaded to ```checkpoints```.
-However, please note that these models have been trained solely on the RICH dataset.
+However, please note that versions 2 and 3 have been trained solely on the RICH dataset.
 We recommend using the first DECO version.

 ### Training